 for floating it is held under the back of your head instead of under

-your chin.
+in.
 Lie on your back with legs straight before you, feet

 together, arms close at your sides, and head thrown back; trust the